nicolanapa/portfolio/README.md

 -   HDD
     -   4TB, 1TB (and 1TB and 500GB, but these aren't used currently)

-As you can see it's not really new but I've upgraded it a lot (bought it used at 20€, upgraded CPU, RAM, SSD and bought 2 1TB HDDs)
+As you can see it's not really new but I've upgraded it a lot (bought it used cheaply, upgraded CPU, RAM, SSD and bought 2 1TB HDDs)

 ## Services/Programs used